Stars vs. Kraken: Betting Trends, Odds, Advanced Stats - NHL Playoffs Second Round Game 3

 Stars Betting Insights

-- Based on this matchup's moneyline, the Stars' implied win probability is 59.2%.
+- Based on this game's moneyline, the Stars' implied win probability is 59.2%.

 Kraken Betting Insights